aldertzomer/shell-genomics/_episodes/05-writing-scripts.md

 Now comes the neat part.
 We can run this script.
 Type:

 ~~~
-$ bash bad-reads-script.sh
+$ bash ~/bad-reads-script.sh
 ~~~
 {: .bash}

-It will look like nothing happened, but now if you look at `scripted_bad_reads.txt`, you can see that there are now reads in the file.
+It will look like nothing happened, but now if you look at `~/scripted_bad_reads.txt`, you can see that there are now reads in the file.

 > ## Exercise
 >
 > We want the script to tell us when it's done.
-> 1. Open `bad-reads-script.sh` and add the line `echo "Script finished!"` after the `grep` command and save the file.
+> 1. Open `~/bad-reads-script.sh` and add the line `echo "Script finished!"` after the `grep` command and save the file.
 > 2. Run the updated script.
 >
 > > ## Solution
 > >
 > >    ```
-> >   $ bash bad-reads-script.sh
+> >   $ bash ~/bad-reads-script.sh
 > >   Script finished!
 > >   ```
 > >